Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 If you are absent from Alberta for an extended period, your AHCIP eligibility may be affected if Alberta Health determines you are no longer a resident.
 For instance, if you establish residency in another province or country, you may lose your eligibility.

-How does out of province Alberta health care work?
+How does out-of-province Alberta health care work?

-If you are an Alberta resident and need health care services while traveling or temporarily living in another Canadian province or territory, you will typically have coverage through the AHCIP for medically necessary services.
+If you are an Alberta resident and need health care services while travelling or temporarily living in another Canadian province or territory, you will typically have coverage through the AHCIP for medically necessary services.

 Canada has reciprocal agreements among provinces to provide basic, medically necessary health care services to residents of other provinces.
 These agreements ensure that you will be eligible for essential health services while outside Alberta.